.honeyhive/ directory, discover each resource’s schema, and roll out changes from the terminal or CI.

 A simple sync script

 The CLI does not ship with a singlehoneyhive apply command yet, so most teams wrap their .honeyhive/ directory in a small script.
-The script below upserts every evaluator under .honeyhive/evaluators/, tracking IDs in a checked-in .honeyhive/state.json lockfile.
-Commit the lockfile alongside your YAML so collaborators and CI share the same IDs; the alternative is to inline metric_id into each YAML on create and skip the lockfile entirely.
+The script below implements the lockfile pattern from Apply a file: it upserts every evaluator under .honeyhive/evaluators/, tracking IDs in a checked-in .honeyhive/state.json.
+The YAMLs themselves stay free of metric_id; the script writes it into a temporary copy before calling metrics update.
+Commit the lockfile alongside your YAML so collaborators and CI share the same IDs.

 sync-evaluators.sh